 The department considers the M.A. to be a scholarly degree in general psychology and research training.
 It is a prerequisite to acceptance for Ph.D. candidacy.
-The requirements are (1) 30 credit hours, including research credit and the student's distribution courses, (2) a thesis, and (3) a final oral examination on the thesis research.
+The requirements are (1) 30 credit hours, including research credit, (2) a thesis, and (3) a final oral examination on the thesis research.